Ramat Gan Safari: From the old Tel Aviv Zoo to a new zoo in the Safari

-In the late 1970s it was clear that the old Tel Aviv Zoo, founded in 1938 by Rabbi Dr. Mordecai Shorenstein, had to close.
+In the late 1970s it was clear that the old Tel Aviv Zoo, founded in 1938 by Rabbi Dr. Mordecai Schornstein, had to close.
 Situated adjacent to the City Hall of Tel Aviv, it was a nuisance due to noise, traffic and smell.
 The physical spaces for the animals were no longer acceptable according to modern zoo practice; the real estate value of the property was great.

 An agreement was reached between the cities of Tel Aviv and Ramat Gan to construct a new zoo within the space of the Zoological Corporation of Ramat Gan, to house the collection from the old Tel Aviv Zoo, thereby concentrating a major animal attraction in one place in the center of Israel.
 The new administrative entity, the Zoological Center Tel Aviv-Ramat Gan is owned jointly by the two municipalities.

 The design team included the director Mr. Kirmeyer, the architects Miller-Blum-Lederer and external advisor, Professor Lothar Dittrich, director of Hanover Zoo, and was based on the best of European zoo design in the late 1970s.
 The mild Mediterranean climate enabled the development of large open enclosures amid lush subtropical gardens.

-The new zoo within the drive-through African Safari opened in 1981, following two years of construction at a cost of 2.5 million US dollars of that time.
+The new zoo within the drive-through African Safari opened in 1981, following two years of construction at a cost of US$2.5 million of that time.